Quick start

 const results = await client.promptAdaptation.getAdaptResults(adaptationRunId);

-// View optimized prompt for Claude
+// View optimized prompts for each target model

-for (const target of results.targetModels) {
+for (const target of results.target_models) {

-console.log(`\nModel: ${target.modelName}`);
+console.log(`\nModel: ${target.model_name}`);

-console.log(`Pre-optimization score: ${target.preOptimizationScore}`);
+console.log(`Pre-optimization score: ${target.pre_optimization_score}`);

-console.log(`\nOptimized system prompt:\n${target.systemPrompt}`);
+console.log(`\nOptimized system prompt:\n${target.system_prompt}`);

-console.log(`\nOptimized template:\n${target.userMessageTemplate}`);
+console.log(`\nOptimized template:\n${target.user_message_template}`);

 Best practices